AshkanYarmoradi/freepen/README.md

    - Create a new project
    - Enable Authentication (Email/Password)
    - Create a Firestore Database in production mode
-   - Generate a new private key for Firebase Admin SDK
+   - Generate a new private key for Firebase Admin SDK:
+     - Go to Project settings > Service accounts
+     - Click "Generate new private key"
+     - Save the JSON file securely
+     - You'll need the `project_id`, `client_email`, and `private_key` values for your .env.local file

 4. Update the `.env.local` file with your Firebase configuration:
    ```